Five to 11-year-olds to be offered Covid jabs in Scotland, says First Minister - NewsBreak

 Speaking on Wednesday morning, Deputy First Minister John Swinney said the change – which had yet to be announced at that point – could be implemented quickly.

-The Government will work very quickly to implement the advice when it is formally received from the JCVI
+The Government will work very quickly to implement the advice when it is formally received from the JCVIJohn Swinney

 “The assurance I can give you this morning is the Government will work very quickly to implement the advice when it is formally received from the JCVI,” he told BBC Radio Scotland’s Good Morning Scotland programme.